 Local independent journalism for the citizens of Kragujevac

 Throughout her thirty-year career as a journalist in the city of Kragujevac, in central Serbia, Jovanka Nikolić had witnessed the negative impact of unregulated privatisation on local media.
-That’s why she decided to establish Glas Šumadije in 2018 to maintain professional independency and integrity.
+That’s why she decided to establish Glas Šumadije in 2018 to maintain professional independence and integrity.

 “Our first office was five square metres,” she recalls.
 “We had one chair, one table, one laptop, and a sign saying “Glas Šumadije” on the door.”